Believing in accessibility for all

 • surrounds communal areas to all flats in a building

-• subject to a service charge
+• subject to an existing and up to date fencing service charge

 Requests for general property improvements, e.g. installing additional electric sockets and repairing damage to a property caused by the occupants will normally be considered as tenant responsibility.

 Tenants who wish to make alterations or improvements to their home will normally be required to seek permission from Wolverhampton Homes in advance.
 Any specialist surveys or inspections that may be required to facilitate a tenant own improvement, may be chargeable.
+The Landlord is not responsible for maintaining or replacing current for former tenants own improvements or alterations, examples include kitchens, bathrooms, outbuildings, porches, canopies, lead to glazing, fireplaces, built in wardrobes, cupboards and loft spaces.

 Permissions may be granted subject to conditions or declined.
 Unauthorised alterations or improvements may be removed or rectified by Wolverhampton Homes and any costs incurred will be recoverable from the tenant(s).